Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and improvement tasks.

 Several years ago, I visited the Redwood National Forest in California and purchased a large slab of Redwood burl, along with a piece of odd-shaped driftwood.
 I had it shipped home and, with a little work, turned it into arguably the most valuable, gorgeous, and unique wooden coffee table I have ever seen.
 (A similar table is being sold for $2150 on eBay as I write this, although with a metal stand.)
 It has been well worth the work and cost and makes a great addition to our living room.

-Making the Burl Top For the Coffee Table
+Making the Burl Top for the Coffee Table

 While I made my coffee table from redwood burl, other common woods include maple burl and walnut burl and with a little searching still more are available.

-The burl was a simple slab of rough cut wood and need considerable finishing.
+The burl was a simple slab of rough cut wood and needed considerable finishing.
 The piece I had was approximately 3 feet wide, 4 ½ feet long and 2" thick, which makes a nice size coffee table, especially against a corner type of couch.
 Both top and bottom of the burl wood needed sanding, with extra care given to the top.
 The 2" thick sides were burned heavily with a small torch to emphasize the grain and left blackened with raised wood grain from the burning.
 In addition, there was one large, curved area of the top that was sunken in, with no wood growing there (common in burl wood - it does not grow straight or even) and this area was also burned and blackened.

-A note on the resin - many are not clear, and only a crystal clear resin will produce good results.
+A Note on the Resin: Many are not clear, and only a crystal clear resin will produce good results.
 I strongly suggest mixing a small amount of resin as a test before applying it to the burl wood as a check on clarity as well as handling.

-Making the Base For the Coffee Table
+Making the Base for the Coffee Table

 With the top finished and set aside it was time to start work on the base.
 I used a piece of natural driftwood that had grown gnarled and twisted as a contrast to the coffee table top and have been pleased with the results.

 - The driftwood was cut as straight as possible on the bottom, thicker side with a chainsaw and checked for level when sitting on the base.
 A belt sander worked well for the final touch up here, and it was worked level a little at a time.

-The driftwood was set upright and cut off as level as possible about 1" above the desired height of 18" (this would give a table height of 20" with the 2" top added) and a piece of scrap plywood laid on top where the burl wood would eventually go.
+- The driftwood was set upright and cut off as level as possible about 1" above the desired height of 18" (this would give a table height of 20" with the 2" top added) and a piece of scrap plywood laid on top where the burl wood would eventually go.

-With the top and bottom both level small branches and slivers were cut or picked off and the driftwood was given a light sandblasting using low pressure.
+- With the top and bottom both level small branches and slivers were cut or picked off, and the driftwood was given a light sandblasting using low pressure.

 A recent addition to many homeowners tool kit that would make leveling of such an irregular base much simpler; a laser level.
 These have become quite popular and are not expensive; now might be the time to investigate purchasing one.

 With a laser level the bottom of the driftwood could have been cut level and straight, then set upright on the floor.
-Many levels come with a small tripod or it could be set on any convenient support to provide a level line across all of the branches of the driftwood; mark those lines with a pencil and cut just above them.
+Many levels come with a small tripod, or it could be set on any convenient support to provide a level line across all of the branches of the driftwood; mark those lines with a pencil and cut just above them.